 When OHIPís representative has finished his or her presentation, you will have the opportunity to clarify any issues that the OHIP representativeís presentation raised and to make some closing remarks.
 After the Board has heard from you and OHIP, the Board will thank you and end the appeal hearing.
 After your appeal hearing, the Board will meet in private to discuss the information that you and OHIP presented and will make a decision.
 The Board will send you its decision, in writing, together with the reasons for its decision.

-If you have any questions, would like more information about the Board and the appeal process, or want a copy of Information on Appealing a Decision by OHIP-Attending Your Appeal Hearing or the Boardís Rules of Practices and Procedures, please contact the Boardís Deputy Registrar at 416-327-8512 or email@example.com.
+If you have any questions, would like more information about the Board and the appeal process, or want a copy of the Boardís Consolidated Rules of Practice and Procedures, please contact the Appeal Board at 416-327-8512 or email@example.com,or speak with your Case Officer directly.

 |home | contact us | site map | franÁais|